security-assignments/security-assignments.github.io/_labs/lab_password_cracking.md

 2. We will use the 'rockyou' password list to launch an online password attack using [`THC-Hydra`](https://github.com/vanhauser-thc/thc-hydra).
-The attack will be launched against a website that is managed by Dr. Eargle, who authorizes you to launch the attack only as specified in the instructions below.
+The attack will be launched against a website that is managed by one of the operators of security-assignments.com, who authorizes you to launch the attack only as specified in the instructions below.

-    Visit [https://is.theorizeit.org](https://is.theorizeit.org) in a browser,
-    and note that it is an installation of mediawiki.
-Now browse to subdirectory
-    <https://is.theorizeit.org/auth/>.
-It requires a login.
-Let's say that you
-    wanted to crack the password for this route.
+    Visit <http://is.theorizeit.org/auth/> in a browser, and note that it requires a login.
+Let's say that you wanted to crack the password for this route.
 Imagine that you knew, or guessed, that one of the usernames was `istheory`.